ARMmbed/mbed-os-example-lorawan/README.md

 ### Duty cycling

 LoRaWAN v1.0.2 specifcation is exclusively duty cycle based.
-This application comes with duty cycle enabled by default, i.e., the Mbed-OS LoRaWAN stack enforces duty cycle.
-The stack keep track of transmissions on the channels in use and hence schedules transmissions on channels which become available in the shortest time possible.
-We recommend to keep duty cycle on for compliance to your country specific regulation.
+This application comes with duty cycle enabled by default.
+In other words, the Mbed OS LoRaWAN stack enforces duty cycle.
+The stack keeps track of transmissions on the channels in use and schedules transmissions on channels that become available in the shortest time possible.
+We recommend you keep duty cycle on for compliance with your country specific regulations.

-However, user can define a timer value in the application which can be used to perform a periodic uplink when the duty cycle is turned off.
+However, you can define a timer value in the application, which you can use to perform a periodic uplink when the duty cycle is turned off.
 Such a setup should be used only for testing or with a large enough timer value.
 For example:

 ```josn
 "target_overrides": {